tylimbach/RubiksCubeAI/README.md

 The above moves are the normal moves in the clockwise direction.
 You can reverse the direction of any move by appending a single quote ' to the letter.
 Reversed, or inverse moves, are counter-clockwise.
 Appending a 2 to the move just means do it twice in a row.

-The program provides simulation for all official moves: quarter and half face turns, slice turns, two layer (wide) turns and quarter cube rotations.
-This includes both primary and inverse moves (CW and CCW).
+The program provides simulation for all official moves, as well as their doubles and inverses.

 ## Visualizing the Cube
 The cube state is primarily displayed use xterm-256 color escape sequences.
 It is unfolded from the front face.
 The front face in this case is green.